 2.Food- Choose great food.
 Great Food makes every trip better

 Quite synonymous to South Indian cuisines, Sri Lankan food is an absolute delight to have.
 It comes with minor differences in spice levels, mostly being on the higher end of it but is a relish any day.
-Rice and curry meal combos, dal, sambal prepared with dry red chillies, coconut, curry leaves, and a few herbs are the regular things to enjoy.
-Then there is the Sri Lankan roti which is very similar to how Indian breads are.
+Rice and curry meal combos, dal, sambal prepared with dry red chilies, coconut, curry leaves, and a few herbs are the regular things to enjoy.
+Then there is the Sri Lankan roti which is very similar to how Indian bread are.
 Think about a Malabari Parantha or a Tawa roti and you have the perfect imagination of how it could taste and look.

-This roti makes for a delicious meal called Kotttu which is the most affordable meal for backpackers and travel venturers.
+This roti makes for a delicious meal called Kotttu which is the most affordable meal for backpackers and travel ventures.
 It can be packed easily and it is quite delicious and can be eaten as any kind of meal.
 Again there are egg samosas, patties, pastries and great confectionary stuff that you can have and pack for your journeys.
 The chicken is quite spicy, so do have a meal in it if you are a spice enthusiast, and so are the curries.
 Else, more continental leaning food wherein you find something in the Sri Lankan bucket is certainly available for you.
 Prices of these food items can shot between 100 SLR to 500 SLR, depending on where you are eating.
-Beach towns with a lot of crowd are expensive places to eat because of the ambiance and setting that comes with the food, whereas smaller towns in hill stations are relatively cheaper.
+Beach towns with a lot of crowds are expensive places to eat because of the ambiance and setting that comes with the food, whereas smaller towns in hill stations are relatively cheaper.
 So, Trincomalee would be definitely cheaper than let’s say, Galle or Colombo.